lrleon/uconv/README.md

 ### Building Requirements

 You will need `Aleph-w` library, which can be downloaded from
-<https://github.com/lrleon/Aleph-w> and the Niels Lohmann (nlohmann) json
+<https://github.com/lrleon/Aleph-w> and the Niels Lohmann (nlohmann) jsbon
 library, which can be downloaded from <https://github.com/nlohmann/json>.

 In order to build the library, you will need to have installed `Ruby`, given that the scripts are written in this language.

+Tests and demos expect to find the `clang` compiler and they use its sanitizer.
+You can remove this dependence by editing the `Imakefiles`.
+On each `Imakefile` do:

+1. Comment the definitions of `CXX`, `CLINK`, `AR` and `RANLIB`.

+2. Erase the compiler flag `-fsanitize=address,undefined`.

 `uconv` has only been tested on Linux systems, but it is supposed to run without problems on other systems where `Aleph-w` library is